mattloose/hv_rapidCNS2_mod/README.md

 --threads 16 (CPUs to use [default: 64]) --bam_min_coverage (minimum coverage required to run the epi2melabs/wf-human-variation stages [ default: 5])
 --minimum_mgmt_cov (minimum avg coverage at the mgmt promoter.
 Coverage must be greater than this to run the analysis of mgmt methylation)
---sturgeon (the nextflow will ALSO run the sturgeon (https://github.com/marcpaga/sturgeon) classifier if the --sturgeon flag is passed.
-Defualt behaviour is to run rapid_CNS2 only.)
+--sturgeon (the nextflow will ALSO run the sturgeon (https://github.com/marcpaga/sturgeon) classifier if the --sturgeon flag is passed [Defualt behaviour is to NOT run sturgeon])
+--nanoplot (nextflow will ALSO run NanoPlot to generate a QC report[ Default behaviour is to NOT run nanoplot])

 ```